podaac/the-coding-club/README.md

-# The PO.DAAC Science Coding Club
+# The PO.DAAC Coding Club

 Explore the pathway toward scaling up scientific analyses with Earthdata/PO.DAAC in the cloud.